 Governor JB Pritzker

-Before becoming governor, Pritzker founded 1871, the non-profit small business incubator in Chicago that has helped entrepreneurs create more than 11,000 jobs and more than 1,000 new companies.
-Since the creation of 1871, Chicago has been named one of the top ten technology startup hubs in the world, and 1871 was named the best incubator in the world.
-As governor, he has expanded support for new business incubators and cut taxes for hundreds of thousands of small businesses while incentivizing job creation and innovation.
-He also extended research and development tax credits to help manufacturing workers and businesses thrive, and he worked with the business community to create apprenticeship tax credits to promote job training.
+Before becoming governor, Pritzker founded 1871, the non-profit small business incubator in Chicago.
+Since its creation, Chicago has been named one of the top ten technology startup hubs in the world, and 1871 was named the best incubator in the world.
+As governor, he continues to expand support for new business incubators and cut taxes for hundreds of thousands of small businesses while incentivizing job creation and innovation.

-Governor Pritzker and First Lady MK Pritzker have been married for more than a quarter century, and they are the proud parents of two children.
+Governor Pritzker and his wife, MK, have been married for more than 25 years, and they are the proud parents of daughter, Teddi, and son, Donny.